Dungeness: Transport

-The peninsula has a second, standard gauge railway, but this is now truncated at Lydd and only used to carry waste from the power stations.
+The peninsula has a second, standard gauge railway, but this is now truncated adjacent to the Dungeness Road and only used to carry waste from the power stations.
 It formerly linked Dungeness (and, via a separate branch, New Romney) to a junction with the Marshlink Line at Appledore.
-The Dungeness section was closed to passengers on 4 July 1937 and it was truncated to Lydd on 6 March 1967.
+The Dungeness section was closed to passengers on 4 July 1937 and it was truncated on 6 March 1967.

 Lydd Airport, sometimes known as London Ashford Airport, lies just to the north-west of Dungeness.
 Despite opposition, largely due to its proximity to the unique landscape of Dungeness, the airport received permission in 2014 to extend its runway to allow it to handle fully loaded aircraft up to the size of a Boeing 737 or Airbus A319.

 Defence uses

 The beach and marshes have been used for military training and include marked "danger areas".
 In World War I Lydd Camp was here.

 Denge, a former Royal Air Force site at the northern edge of the Dungeness headland, is the site of a set of acoustic mirrors, known as the "Listening Ears".
 Built between 1928 and 1930, the three massive concrete structures formed an experimental early warning system that aimed to detect invading aircraft by focusing sound waves.
 The site was chosen as being one of the quietest in Britain.
 Their different forms are evidence of their experimental nature; they were not particularly effective and were abandoned when radar became available.
 The site is now managed by the Royal Society for the Protection of Birds.

 In 1944, some of the world's first underwater oil pipelines were laid between Dungeness and France in Operation Pluto.
 The lines from Dungeness were part of a network called "Dumbo" and ran to Ambleteuse in France.